DPigeon/Edge/README.md

 - Users
 - Messages
 - Threads

 ### You can have a look at the tests [here](https://travis-ci.com/DPigeon/SOEN341-Project/builds/93747374) (lastest dev branch).

-Our team project is a web-base application.
+Our team project is a web-application.
 The goal of this project is to allow parents to communicate with teachers and vice-versa.
 The requirements changed and we had to do a website like Facebook.

 Team members: